Yugoslav September offensive: Aftermath

-On 28th September, the Serbian Prime Minister Mirko Marjanović gave a victory speech saying that the "terrorist gangs" (KLA) have been destroyed, showing how Serbia was once again capable resolving their problems alone.
-Yugoslav army and police withdrew to Ostrozub, Klečka, Samodraza and other places due to international pressure and ceasefire.
+On 28th September the Serbian Prime Minister Mirko Marjanović gave a victory speech saying that the "terrorist gangs" (KLA) have been destroyed, showing how Serbia was once again capable to resolve their problems alone.
+Yugoslav army and police withdrew from Ostrozub, Klečka, Samodraza and other places due to international pressure and ceasefire.
 Ramush Haradinaj who was one of the leading KLA commanders during the September offensive admitted how the September offensive caused heavy losses for KLA and called the Holbrooke Agreement "life saving for the KLA".
-Agim Çeku (who was a KLA staff during the war) said that "The ceasefire was very useful for us".
+Agim Çeku (who was a KLA staff during the war) has said "The ceasefire was very useful for us".